 Crushed walnuts or pecans are best.
 I only had sliced almonds first time I made it.
-My husband said it’s good but doesn’t taste like grandma’s.
+My husband said it’s good but doesn’t taste like Grandma’s.
 Second time, with walnuts, he pronounced it as good as hers.
+Yes!

 Googling cream cheese and olive spread

 I googled it to see if anyone other than grandma Elizabeth had ever made this.
 Have they!
 Apparently, it’s part of Christmas and Thanksgiving and all special events in the United States, especially in the South.
 It’s good for everyday sandwiches but also can be dressed up as fancy as you like.
 In tea sandwiches, little pinwheels, on toast points, stuffed in or on vegetables.

 I leave the last word on cream cheese and olive spread to Heloise, of Heloise’s Hints.
 She explains its joys and versatility ever so well.
 Thanks, Chipmunknits, for posting this treasure.
 Tap to enlarge so you can read it.
 I especially like the story of the neighbour hiding her container of it in the back of the fridge so her kids don’t find it.

 By Marji Smock Stewart, Finding the Rivers.
 The conclusion of her mother’s parents Lum and Sarah (Brogan) McDonald’s story.